jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “The components are told to stop at the end, but the components should be configured to not stop by themselves”
+- The components are told to stop at the end, but the components should be configured to not stop by themselves.
+If one of the component stops before the configured end-time of coupling in preCICE, preCICE will throw an error.

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE uses an XML-based configuration file to define participants, meshes, data to be exchanged, mappings, and coupling schemes.
 This aligns well with requirements on explicit coupling configuration, but execution mode (e.g., serial vs. parallel launch of components) is managed outside preCICE by the user or orchestration scripts.